Murugan47/Webtris/README.md

 **Basic functionality exists**, but **SRS Rotation, Piece Hold, and other advanced systems are currently WIP**.

 **If used please credit my GitHub at [Github.com/Murugan47](https://github.com/murugan47)**

 ---

-## Features

-- Mobile-optimized gameplay for touch screens.
-- Spawn, move, and drop **tetromino pieces**.
-- Basic line clearing and board management.
-- Score tracking for completed lines.
-- Modular framework for experimenting with Tetris mechanics.

----